Sharing internet in an apartment

 ❌ The Cons

-• Speed impact: Two households streaming simultaneously will reduce available bandwidth for each, especially on plans under 300 Mbps.
+• Speed impact: Two households streaming, gaming, or doing video calls at the same time can reduce available bandwidth for each household, especially on plans under 300 Mbps.
+A quick internet speed test helps before you decide.

 • Awkward conversations: What happens when they stop paying?
 Or when they move out?
 Or when their teenager downloads 500 GB in a week?